European Origins of the German Coast of Louisiana 2024

-The year 2021 marks the 300th anniversary of the initial settlement of the German Coast of Louisiana in 1721.
+The settlement of the German Coast of Louisiana in 1721.
 Early pioneering families of Colonial Louisiana were recruited from Alsace, Lorraine, the Rheinland, and Switzerland by John Law to settle in what is today St. Charles Parish, Louisiana.
 The community of settlers came from various regions of Europe.
 As the modern country of Germany did not unify until the 1870s, these ancestors were from different countries -- kingdoms, duchies, and principalities, but were united under the common Germanic languages, each with their own local dialects.

 The itinerary is designed with travelers in mind.
 Every attempt was made to minimize the change in hotels so we can enjoy more time visiting places than packing up each night.
 We have incorporated many of the main families in the itinerary below, but if you’re coming and we overlooked a family you descend from let us know and we can make every attempt to incorporate it into the itinerary.
 Likewise, if no one in the final group is descended from a particular family we’ll be eliminating those stops to maximize time elsewhere.

-Cynthia Breaux Seitz owner of Heritages Tours by Seitz Travel is a genealogy buff and experienced travel agent that has led many international “genealogy” oriented tours has partnered with Jay Schexnaydre, President of the German-Acadian Coast Historical & Genealogical Society to plan this trip in celebration of the Tricentennial of the German Coast of Louisiana!!
+Cynthia Breaux Seitz owner of Heritages Tours by Seitz Travel is a genealogy buff and experienced tour director that has led many international “genealogy” oriented tours has partnered with Jay Schexnaydre, President of the German-Acadian Coast Historical & Genealogical Society to plan this trip in celebration of the Tricentennial of the German Coast of Louisiana!!

 The package includes: